h-escoffier/WILDkCAT/docs/explanation/explanation.md

 When no suitable experimental kcat value is found, the pipeline allows the prediction of kcat values using the CataPro machine learning model.
 The predictions rely on reaction substrates (SMILES) and enzyme sequences.

-Predicted kcat values are used to replace experimental values that fall below a threshold, defined by the `limit_matching_score` argument.
+Predicted kcat values are used to replace experimental values that fall below a threshold, defined by the `limit_penalty_score` argument.
 If a kcat value cannot be predicted, the best available experimental kcat value is retained.

 If multiple substrates are involved in the reaction, the prediction is performed for each substrate, and the lowest predicted kcat value is retained.